 Lawrence Foundation Prize

-This annual $1,000 cash prize is awarded by the Michigan Quarterly Review editorial board to the author of the best short story published in MQR that year.
+The Michigan Quarterly Review’s $2,000 Lawrence Prize in fiction is awarded annually to the best story published in MQR that year.
 Established in 1978, the prize is sponsored by University of Michigan alumnus and fiction writer Leonard S. Bernstein, a trustee of the Lawrence Foundation of New York.
-Approximately twenty short stories are published in MQR each year.
+The Prize was increased from $1,000 to $2,000 in 2019.
+All stories accepted for publication will be passed on to a judge as finalists.
+No additional fee beyond submission.
+The winner is announced in the Spring Issue.

 The 2018 winner, selected by Michael Byers, was Elizabeth Gaffney, for her story “Six-X,” which appeared in MQR’s Summer 2018 issue.